Navyasri-21/Andhra-Healthcare-Data-Analysis/README.md

 1. Data Cleaning
->Made a new sheet called "Working Sheet" so I can always come back to the original raw data
->I checked for Duplicates.
+>Made a new sheet called "Working Sheet" so I can always come back to the original raw data and in orginal data I had checked for Duplicates.